 Classic kazuho and formal shin style Shichiku chasens

 Making and types of Chasen

-One of the most important and significant feature of chasens is the type of bamboo they are made of.
+One of the most important and significant features of chasens is the type of bamboo they are made of.
 Here are a few of the many subspecies: